Life As an Aircraft Cargo Handling Supervisor

 - Cargo Supervisor

-There were about 7,600 jobs for Aircraft Cargo Handling Supervisor in 2016 (in the United States).
+In the United States, there were 7,600 jobs for Aircraft Cargo Handling Supervisor in 2016.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Aircraft Cargo Handling Supervisor by 2026.
 Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Aircraft Cargo Handling Supervisor are Oregon, New Jersey, and North Dakota.
 Watch out if you plan on working in Missouri, Wisconsin, or Ohio.
 These states have the worst job growth for this type of profession.